-Another factor to take into consideration is the energy that is used to create the transportation vehicle that will move people from A to B. This is not incorporated in the infographic shown above, however it’s an important aspect.
+Another factor to take into consideration is the energy that is used to create the transportation vehicle that will move people from A to B. This is not incorporated in the infographic shown above, however, it’s an important aspect.
 Walking does not involve any vehicle, while the power required to produce an airplane compared to a bicycle is exponentially bigger – just think of a 10 kg (22 lbs) bike and an 80,000 kg (175,000 lbs) aircraft.

 You are what you eat

 Your choice of food also determines how big your ecological footprint is, hence how much pollution the calories you intake produce.
-The food you choose has substantial impact on harmful emissions.
+The food you choose has a substantial impact on harmful emissions.
 This means the better food you eat, the less pollution you cause by walking or riding a bicycle.

 Which transportation mode to choose to reduce your carbon footprint?

 The occupancy rates are not always ideal in the real world, as well as the energy spent on production varies greatly.
 Walking, cycling, skating, and other human-powered means of transportation are the most environmentally friendly.
 The best is to walk as that doesn’t even require the manufacturing of a vehicle.

 In urban environments choose electrified means of transportation: metro, tram, or electrified buses.
 Long-distance traveling is the most eco-friendly on trains.
 Try to avoid driving a car alone and flying.

 An electric scooter going at 18 km/h https://blossoms.mit.edu/sites/default/files/video/download/Scooter.pdf

 Bombardier T-1 Subway at peak capacity with 315 passengers